Frequently Asked Questions

 Q: Does the Emulator come with extra software?A:

 Q: How long do the batteries last?A: Because of the automatic power-saving feature, the battery current consumption when no reader field is present is more than 1000 times smaller than when the field is present.
 Because of that, the battery life strongly depends on the frequency of use and duration of interaction with PCD.
 Typical capacity of AG8 batteries is 45 mAh, while the active current consumption of the reader with full batteries is around 6 mA, resulting in at least 8 hours of continuous work in reader field.
-If the field is never applied, it would *theoretically* take more than 20 years to drain full batteries.
+However, batteries may always run out of power unexpectedly and this can lead to firmware corruption.
+If this has occured to you, you most likely need to reflash Emutag in addition to getting new batteries.
+If the reader field is never applied, it would *theoretically* take more than 20 years to drain full batteries.

 Q: Is there a casing for the PCB?A: The project is very new and there has not been much development in terms of mechanical design.
 However, depending on project success, there is a possibility of making a casing.
 The PCB dimensions have been chosen to leave 1 mm on each side for the casing in order to fit into length and width of a CR-80 card.